-The Southeastern Oklahoma State University (SOSU) computing facilities are designed to support the research, teaching, and related activities of the SOSU community.
-These facilities include communication features that offer many opportunities for members of the SOSU community to share information among themselves and with outside collaborators.
+The Southeastern Oklahoma State University (SE) computing facilities are designed to support the research, teaching, and related activities of the SE community.
+These facilities include communication features that offer many opportunities for members of the SE community to share information among themselves and with outside collaborators.
 With the ability to share comes the responsibility to use the system in a responsible, ethical, professional, and lawful way.
-Universities value communication of ideas, including those new and controversial; thus, the intention of SOSU is to maximize freedom of communication for purposes that further the goals of SOSU.
+Universities value communication of ideas, including those new and controversial; thus, the intention of SE is to maximize freedom of communication for purposes that further the goals of SE.
 Misuse by even a few individuals has the potential to disrupt the academic and research work of faculty and students and University business.

-The policy of SOSU recognizes an individual's right to privacy and intends to preserve the privacy of all data on each individual at SOSU.
+The policy of SE recognizes an individual's right to privacy and intends to preserve the privacy of all data on each individual at SE.
 Academic records and personnel files will be released only with the written permission of the individual involved.
 All academic records will be kept confidential in accordance with the Family Educational Rights and Privacy Act of 1974 (PL 98-380 p571) and the Oklahoma Open Records Act.
-It is also the intent of SOSU to preserve the privacy of all forms of communication in accordance with the Electronic Communications Privacy Act (18 USC 2510-2521; 2701-2710).
+It is also the intent of SE to preserve the privacy of all forms of communication in accordance with the Electronic Communications Privacy Act (18 USC 2510-2521; 2701-2710).

 A person in violation of this policy may be subject to administrative action, with a penalty of a fine, restitution for services used, loss of computer privileges, or dismissal from the University.
-Some actions covered by this policy are also covered by SOSU regulations or policies, the violation of which could lead to disciplinary proceedings.
-Some actions covered by this policy are also covered by city, state, or federal law, the violation of which could lead to civil or criminal prosecution.
+Some actions covered by this policy are also covered by SE regulations or policies, the violation of which could lead to disciplinary proceedings.
+Some actions covered by this policy are also covered by this policy are also covered by the violation of which could lead to disciplinary proceedings.
+Some actions covered by this policy are also covered by this policy are also covered by the violation of which could lead to civil or criminal prosecution.